chinnucsk/erlang-emulator-parse/erl_schedule_parse.md

     }
 ...
 ...

 ```

-	Schedule aims to pick out a execute process, when find a new port ,will execute port task instantly(switch current port), if not found, will go to pick process.
+	Schedule aims to pick out a execute process, when find a new port ,
+will execute port task instantly(switch current port), if not found, will
+go to pick process.

-	When port tasks come in, scheduler will schedule the tasks use `erl_port_task_schedue()` and sequence them.
+	When port tasks come in, scheduler will schedule the tasks use
+`erl_port_task_schedue()` and sequence them.

-	`erts_port_task_execute`:Run all scheduled tasks for the first port in run queue.
-If new tasks appear while running reschedule port (free task is an exception; it is always handled instantly). erts_port_task_execute() is called by scheduler threads between scheduleing of processes.
-Sched lock should be held by caller.
+	`erts_port_task_execute`:Run all scheduled tasks for the first port in
+run queue.
+If new tasks appear while running reschedule port (free task is
+an exception; it is always handled instantly). erts_port_task_execute() is
+called by scheduler threads between scheduleing of processes.
+Sched lock
+should be held by caller.